RewardBench 2: Advancing Reward Model Evaluation: Building the Benchmark and Measuring Performance

-\paragraph{Scoring \evalname~2} The primary scoring metric for \evalname~2 is accuracy, which is used for all subsets except ties, whose scoring metric is described next.
+\paragraph{Scoring \evalname} The primary scoring metric for \evalname~is accuracy, which is used for all subsets except Ties.
 Scores are first measured per-domain, and the final score is an unweighted average across all six domains.
-Accuracy on \evalname~2 is judged by selecting the correct response from 4 completions per prompt.
+Accuracy on \evalname~is judged by selecting the correct response from 4 completions per prompt.
 There is only one correct chosen response, meaning the random baseline is 25\% accuracy, versus 50\% for many related works with only 2 completions per prompt.
-A lower random baseline is helpful in creating a benchmark with more headroom for hillclimbing on and providing more robustness of scores that could be near said random baseline, especially for more challenging subsets.
+A lower random baseline is helpful for having headroom for hillclimbing on and providing robustness of scores that could be near said random baseline, especially for more challenging subsets.

 The `Ties' subset score is a weighted score of accuracy (as measured by \textit{all} valid correct answers being scored higher than \textit{all} incorrect answers) and whether the reward margin between correct and incorrect answers exceeds that of the highest and lowest-scored correct responses.
-This metric rewards not only correctness, but also a model's ability to prioritize correct answers over incorrect ones more strongly than it distinguishes between equally valid correct responses.
+For Bradley-Terry reward models, this metric rewards not only correctness, but also captures whether the model's confidence ordering aligns with actual quality differences, an important capability for real-world deployment.
+In RLHF, this ensures the signal for improving towards correctness is larger than that for training for less diversity among correct responses.
+Given recent work on the surprising brittleness of RMs and the importance of looking at score distributions produced by RMs in addition to just their accuracy~\citep{wu2025rewordbench,razin2025makes}, this distribution-aware component of our benchmark contributes to a more comprehensive reward model evaluation.

-\section{Analysis of Performance on \evalname~2}
+\section{Analysis of Performance on \evalname}

-In this section, we analyze the performance of reward models on \evalname~2, looking at both existing RMs and new RMs that we trained.
+In this section, we analyze the performance of reward models on \evalname, looking at both existing RMs and new RMs that we trained.

-\paragraph{Existing Reward Models} \evalname~2 is a challenging benchmark for top reward models, shown in Table \ref{tab:top_existing_release} for the top twenty existing models where they are particularly challenged by the Instruction Following, Math, and Factuality subsets.
-We evaluate generative models with two prompting strategies—prompting them to pick the best among four options and prompting them to provide absolute ratings to an individual option—and report the better setting for each model.
+\paragraph{Existing Reward Models} \evalname~is a challenging benchmark for top reward models, shown in Table \ref{tab:top_existing_release} for top existing models, which are particularly challenged by the Instruction Following, Math, and Factuality subsets.
+We evaluate generative models with two prompting strategies—to pick the best among four options and to provide absolute ratings to an individual option—and report the better setting for each model.
 See Appendix \ref{appdx:generative} for more details.